Colourful meal ideas to celebrate Pride

 So one of the biggest tips I could give you to get your kids excited about cooking is to get them in the kitchen.
 Are you ready everybody?
 Yeah!
 Yeah!
 Let’s go!
 Pick your veggies!

-Tip #2: teach them age appropriate tasks
+Tip #2: Teach them age appropriate tasks

 A great tip to involve your kids in the kitchen is to teach them age appropriate tasks.
 Chopping.
 Peeling, licking – that’s not a task, is it?